 - Every guest OS should be assigned a unique authentication unless there is a compelling reason for two or more guest OS to use the same credentials.

-- Contrary to the common thought, security personnel has found out that the larger the virtualized environment, the easier it is to allocate responsibilities across functions.
+- Contrary to common thought, security personnel have found out that the larger the virtualized environment, the easier it allocates responsibilities across functions.
 An admin can’t carry out the entire management process singlehandedly.

 Below are some of the four effective measures that can be used to eliminate unauthorized and unsecured virtualization in an environment.